nikakhachi/advanced-escrow-dapp/README.md

 - Smart contract deployment and interaction using Hardhat
 - Smart contract tests
 - User-friendly interface built with ReactJS in Typescript
-- Web3 integration for seamless interaction with Ethereum network
+- Web3 integration with EthersJS for seamless interaction with Ethereum network

 ## Prerequisites